E3SM-Project/e3sm_to_cmip/scripts/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DESTINATION, --destination DESTINATION
+  -h, --help            show this help message and exit -l, --login           Get Globus Auth tokens only and store them in a file
+                        for future use
+  -d DESTINATION, --destination DESTINATION
                         destination Globus endpoint and path,
                         <endpoint>:<path>.
 Endpoint can be a Globus endpoint